SiaFoundation/siad/doc/api/index.html.md

 The public key for which to update the entry.

 **datakey** | Hash
-The hash for which to update the entry.
+The key for which to update the entry.

 **revision** | uint64
 The revision of the entry.
 Needs to be greater than the most recent